 - Grief and loss workshops

 When individuals come to Ambrosia with a history of substance abuse, we include added layers of care into the addiction and trauma treatment plan they will engage in.
-Not only will we focus on implementing participation in therapies such as those listed about, but we will also assist in the detox process and psychological support needed to help individuals address both their trauma and their addiction at the same time.
+Not only will we focus on implementing participation in therapies such as those listed above, but we will also assist in the detox process and psychological support needed to help individuals address both their trauma and their addiction at the same time.

 With the support of our team at our Ambrosia Treatment Centers in South Florida, we can help you or your loved one overcome the most difficult aspects of residual trauma so that life can once again be enjoyed.
 Begin the admissions process today to get started on your recovery from trauma and addiction.